Sceptres/Island-Generator/README.md

 8. -aq,--aquifers <# of aquifers>                     The number of random aquifers to add to the island.
 9. -r, --rivers <# of rivers>                         The number of rivers to add to the island.
 10. -s, --soil <absorption>                           The soil absorption profile to set for this island.
 Only `wet` and `dry`.
 Wet is the default.
+11. -sed, --seed <seed>                               The seed of the island to generate.
+Generator will generate a random one if none are given.
 ```
 mosser@azrael A2 % cd island
 mosser@azrael island % java -jar island.jar -i ../generator/sample.mesh -o island.mesh -m lagoon